yosunlu/OnlyMemes/README.md

 ## Technologies used
 Just to clarify, this is NOT some random youtube clone projects on youtube that uses Youtube APIs! (that was mouthfull)
-I (kind of) built my own server, and dealt with uploading and watching the videos myself.
+I (kind of) built my own server, and dealt with uploading and watching the videos myself

 👽 Frontend: React.js, Next.js